daleinen7/dots-and-boxes-and-synthesizers/README.md

 ## Composition

-Score theory and composition by [.::.](https://o88o.bandcamp.com/).
+Score theory and composition by [.::.](https://o88o.bandcamp.com/)

 ## Next Steps
 1. Given time and energy I'd like to make each note glow as it's played.
 2. A responsive layout would be nice.
+3. Handling a tie (maybe play every square?)